gnosischain/documentation/docs/bridges/Bridge Explorer.md

 # Bridge Explorer

-Bridge explorer allows user to check bridge transactions of xDAI bridge and Omnibridge, bridges configurations, and validators status.
+Bridge explorer allows user to check bridge transactions of Gnosis Bridge, bridges configurations, and validators status.
 Users may also claim their bridge transactions in bridge explorer.

 :::info
 https://bridge-explorer.gnosischain.com/